Germany's awash in spring holidays

 It’s a beautiful spring morning and you sit down at the wheel, braced for your morning commute.
 You pull out into what’s usually a congested road to find it almost eerily devoid of traffic.
 It’s then you realize that your German neighbors must be celebrating yet another holiday.

 Even those who’ve been in the country a good few years can be forgiven for not having a handle on all these dates.
 These holidays, religious in nature, are what’s known as moveable feasts.
 They’re pinned down according to when Easter falls, which in itself is determined by the appearance of the first full moon on or after the spring equinox.
 The earliest possible date on which Easter can be celebrated is March 22 and the latest is April 25.
-As Easter fell relatively early in 2018, so too are the holidays to come, which are as follows:
+As Easter falls late this year, so too are the holidays to come, which are as follows:

 This day is always celebrated 39 days after Easter Sunday, meaning it always falls on a Thursday.
 Its religious significance is that it marks Christ’s ascent into heaven following the days he spent on earth following his resurrection.